ninjacoder88/ninja-csv/README.md

 # Contribute

 # How to Use
+1. Add a reference
-Add a reference to the nuget package
+Add a reference to the nuget package NinjaCsv

+2. Setup DTO (data transfer object)
-- Create a class to server as the DTO (data transfer object)
+- Create a class to server as the DTO
 - Add the `Column` attribute to the properties that you want read from the CSV file.
 - **Column construtor accepts an integer which represents the column in the CSV file.
 This value is ZERO based**.
 - Properties to be mapped MUST have a setter, either public or private.